zinh/zinh.github.io/_posts/2018-04-30-ruby-hacking-day-1.markdown

 make install
 ~~~

-On Ubuntu, we will need to install these libraries
+On Ubuntu, we will need to install the following libraries

 ~~~ bash
 apt-get install -y build-essentials libssl-dev libreadline-dev zlib1g-dev bison ruby